The 3E exhibit is centred on 3 total solar eclipses, the first took place in 1914, the second in 1919 and the third in 2013.

 In 2013, on the 3rd of November, a new total solar eclipse was visible on the island of Príncipe, in a trajectory similar to the 1919 eclipse.
 It was a unique opportunity for Príncipe to recover the scientific event of 1919 and connect it to modern science.
 The ECLIPSE 2013: History and Science in Príncipe project relied on two main objectives: on one hand, to promote and diffuse Science, on the other, to reassert the scientific legacy of the island of Príncipe in the History of sciences.

-It will be at the University of Coimbra’s Science Museum, between the 16th of May and the 22nd of September 2019.
+It was on display to the public at the University of Coimbra’s Science Museum, between the 16th of May and the 22nd of September 2019.

 Team: Equipa: Carlota Simões, Luís Gonçalves, Orlando Oliveira, Pedro Cunha e Teresa Girão.

 Complementary information about the exhibit on University of Coimbra’s Science Museum webpage.